HHCHunter/HITMAN/README.md

     * May need to automate JWT token creation instead.

 ### Disclaimer: Not to be used for piracy or un-authorized access to servers.

+## FILEFORMATS
+Useful to understand what folders when extracted are what.